Steinhaus912/Test-absatz/Roadmap.md

 ### v1.0.x

 > * Add --git-push modifier to automatically push to git your _Sidebar
-> * init and tutorial mode for customising options
+> * init and tutorial mode for customizing options
-> * modifiers - allow to override default parameters from command line
+> * modifiers - allow overriding default parameters from the command line